tyhoff/SpotDefine/README.md

 SpotDefine
 ==========
-Look up the defintion of words using Spotlight and the local iOS dictionary
+Look up the defintion of words using Spotlight and the local iOS dictionary.
+Contains Autocorrect.